MojtabaTajik/Roamler.Location/Readme.md

     http://localhost:8040/swagger/index.html

 ## 🧪&nbsp; Test
-To test the project upload Location.csv using **AddLocationsFromCsv** endpoint, this API read and parse CSV file and store it in Redis DB as GEO locations.
+To test the project upload **Location.csv** file using **AddLocationsFromCsv** endpoint, this API read, parse and store CSV file to Redis DB as GEO locations.

 After that you can use **GetLocations** endpoint to search for near locations of your own location.